The Dos & Don’ts of Recruiting

 Recruiters and hiring managers should be on the same page about the interview process and able to communicate it to candidates throughout the course of interviews.
 Preferably, it should be as concise as possible while maintaining the integrity of the interview vetting/process.
 With candidates who are trying to find their next step in a sea of opportunity, it’s significant for them to know where they stand in the process, approximate timelines, and next steps they can expect, so they can best prepare and respond.

 Do: Set clear expectations and inform next steps

 Even if your interview process is less than ideal in terms of rounds or exercises, letting candidates know upfront what that process looks like can help them plan and determine what is best for their time.
-This can be especially important if candidates have final interviews or offers being made, but they remain interested in your organization.
-If they feel like they’re being strung along in your process without an end in sight, it may be discouraging, and they may jump on one of those other opportunities to be respectful of everyone’s time.
+This can be especially important if candidates have final interviews or have offers being made, but remain interested in your organization.
+If they feel like they’re being strung along in your process without an end in sight, it may be discouraging, and they may jump on one of those other opportunities.
+So, be respectful of everyone’s time.

 Don’t: Take too long to give feedback

-Even if an interview has gone just about perfect, a candidate can’t read your mind.
+Even if an interview has gone just about perfect, a candidate can't read your mind.
 If they are not hearing from you, they could be assuming the worst and carrying on with their hiring efforts elsewhere, losing interest and focus on your organization.
-I cannot stress enough, being able to provide timely feedback is key to enhancing the candidate experience and solidifying their engagement in the process.
+I cannot stress enough that providing timely feedback is key to enhancing the candidate experience and solidifying their engagement in the process.

 Do: Give personalized and detailed feedback